DogMan8/CatChan/README.md

 <br>

 <h1>History</h1><br>
-v2016.02.14.0: Modified recovery function and cleaned up.<br>
+(v2016.02.14.0: Modified recovery function and cleaned up.
+BUT THIS HAS A BUG, WILL BE UPDATED SOON)<br>
 v2016.02.07.0: Prioritized requests, fixed bugs in 4chan.<br>
 v2016.01.31.0: Added style setter and recovery function, which recovers editing message when browser was crashed.<br>
 v2016.01.17.0: Fixed bugs.<br>